jessepav/lacygoill-wiki-backup/terminal/colors.md

    - cyan
    - white

-+ the same 8 colors but brighter/more intense.
+plus the same 8 colors but brighter/more intense.

 ## Why these colors in particular?